Want to see if LASIK is right for you? Take our quick candidacy test!

 Does LASIK hurt?

-Patients report little or no discomfort during the procedure due to the use of anesthetic drops.
-It is not unusual to experience some itching or grittiness for a brief time following LASIK, although proper use of post-operative drops keeps even this slight discomfort to a minimum.
+No. Patients report little to no discomfort during the procedure due to the use of anesthetic drops.
+It is not unusual to experience some gentle pressure during the procedure and some itching or grittiness for a brief time following LASIK, but proper use of post-operative drops keeps even this slight discomfort to a minimum.

 Most patients experience an immediate improvement in their vision and have functional vision the very next day.
 Full visual results are typically reached within one to three weeks, but individual results vary.